-Located on Historic Old King's Highway in Yarmouthport, Massachusetts, the Colonial House Inn was constructed in the 1730s.
+Located in New England on Historic Old King's Highway in Yarmouthport, Massachusetts, the Colonial House Inn was constructed in the 1730s.
 The original structure was a two story Federal style building with a hip roof built by the Josiah Ryder family.
 Shortly after, it was acquired by Captain Joseph Eldrige, and for the next 100 years was known as the Eldrige House.

 Previous owners included

 U.S. Congressman Thomas Thacher, Charles F. Swift the noted Cape historian,